-To celebrate the Total Solar Eclipse of 2020, we have prepared this website to provide you with resources to engage your community.
-This event present a special opportunity for students to learn more about the science of eclipses.
+To celebrate the Total Solar Eclipse of December 14, 2020, we have prepared this website to provide you with resources to engage your community.
+This event presents a special opportunity for students to learn more about the science of eclipses.

-This initiative is run by the IAU Working Group: Astronomy Education Research, Commission C1: Astronomy Education and Development
+This initiative is run by the IAU Working Group: Astronomy Education Research and Methods (AE R&M, Commission C1: Astronomy Education and Development

 The main objective of NASE is to educate new generations of teachers and re-educate the current ones.